stijnklomp/scripts-commands-cheatsheets/README.md

 </p>

-This is where I store scripts and commands that I often use.
+This is where I store scripts, commands and cheatsheets that I often use.